clinical-meteor/cookbook/cookbook/development-tools.md

 ===============================================================
 #### Database Tools

-Once you get past the 'Hello World' app, you'll need to start paying attention to your collection and document schemas, and will need some tools for managing your database.
+Once you get a 'Hello World' app running, you'll need to start paying attention to your collection and document schemas, and will need some tools for managing your database.
 Start with Robomongo.

 [Robomongo](http://robomongo.org/) - A sweet, sweet database management tool.
 Highly recommended.
 [JSON Generator](http://www.json-generator.com/) - Invaluable utility for generating sample datasets.